Parts of a Cannula: Their Functions and Diagram

 • The cap keeps the device safe when not in use.

-FAQs about Parts of Cannula
+FAQs about Cannula Parts

 What are the main parts of a cannula?